Indigenous Peoples’ Day: Rethinking How We Celebrate American History

 ▪︎ Salt Lake City, Utah

-▪︎ Bainbridge Island, Olympia, Seattle, Spokane, Tacoma, and Yakima, Washington
+▪︎ Bainbridge Island, Olympia, Pullman, Seattle, Spokane, Tacoma, and Yakima, Washington

 ▪︎ Harpers Ferry, West Virginia

-Even so, in 2018 Columbus mythology continues to be young American students’ first introduction to encountering different cultures, ethnicities, and peoples.
-Teaching more acccurate and complete narratives and differing perspectives is key to rethinking history.
-Universities and schools across the country are considering this and have changed the holiday’s name.
-This September the museum and Teaching for Change, a Washington-based national education organization, hosted an Indigenous People’s Curriculum Day and Teach-In for more than 100 teachers working with students from kindergarten through 12th grade.
-Sessions ranged from how to join the movement to Abolish Columbus Day; to skills-based sessions such as critical literacy, art, and facilitated dialogue; to inquiry-based lessons on American Indian Removal available in the museum’s Native Knowledge 360° online resources.
+Even so, mythology about Columbus and the “discovery” of the Americas continues to be many American children’s first classroom lesson about encountering different cultures, ethnicities, and peoples.
+Teaching more accurate and complete narratives and differing perspectives is key to our society’s rethinking its history.
+Recently, the museum has hosted Indigenous Peoples’ Curriculum Days and Teach-Ins at the beginning of the school year in Washington and New York.
+Teaching for Change, a Washington-based national education organization, and the museum’s Education Office work with teachers of students from kindergarten through 12th grade in sessions that range from student activism to defend the environment or abolish Columbus Day; to skills such as critical literacy, art, and facilitated dialogue; to inquiry-based lessons available through the museum’s online education initiative Native Knowledge 360°.

-The Teach-In began with a keynote presentation by Dr. Sarah Shear, assistant professor of Social Studies Education at Penn State University–Altoona, who has researched U.S. national and state history standards from all 50 states and the District of Columbia.
-Her research—conducted with Ryan T. Knowles, Gregory J. Soden, and Antonio J. Castro and published in 2015 in “Manifesting Destiny: Re/presentations of Indigenous Peoples in K–12 U.S. History Standards”—includes a statistic now cited by many different stakeholders in education: 87 percent of references to Native Americans in U.S. curricula are in the context of American history before 1900.
-“The narrative presented in U.S. history standards,” Dr. Shear and her colleagues believe, “when analyzed with a critical eye, directed students to see Indigenous Peoples as a long since forgotten episode in the country’s development.”
-They see serious implications in the way the United States teaches its history:
+In 2018 Sarah Shear, assistant professor of Social Studies Education at Penn State University–Altoona, gave the keynote presentation, based on research on U.S. history standards from all 50 states and the District of Columbia.
+In 2015, Dr. Shear and her collaborators Ryan T. Knowles, Gregory J. Soden, and Antonio J. Castro published data showing that 87 percent of the references to Native Americans in U.S. curricula are in the context of American history before 1900.
+“The narrative presented in U.S. history standards,” they write, “when analyzed with a critical eye, directed students to see Indigenous Peoples as a long since forgotten episode in the country’s development.”
+Shear and her colleaguse see serious implications in the way the United States teaches its history: